 Joanne Silverman is a Richmond native, businesswoman, but most importantly a devoted mother & passionate animal lover.
 Joanne left her business of 20 years to become Executive Director of FETCH in 2008.
 A life long animal activist and volunteer, the opportunity with FETCH was a fulfillment of a constant dedication to animals, their health & well- being.
 She is inspired daily by her daughter Emma, her dogs Asia & Buddy, her cat Molly and a very fast turtle named Guppy.

-Robin joined FETCH as the Director of Corporate & Public Relations in May of 2010.
+Robin joined FETCH a Cure in May of 2010.
 A Richmond native, Robin has over 15 years of media, marketing and development experience.
 She has always had a passion and love for all animals and is so happy to be working at FETCH to help give our pets a better chance for long, healthy lives.
 Robin and her husband live in the Byrd Park area with their two little girls, May & Sidda, and their sweet four-legged gal, Josie.

 I am thrilled to join the Fetch a Cure team!
 I have a history of nonprofit work with many years focusing on animal welfare.
 Becoming a stay at home mom in August of 2005 took me out of the office environment but gave me time and opportunity to have an active role in my community.
 I served on the board of my civic association for several years, I also helped to organize, build and then managed a community garden.
 Fetch a Cure's mission is near and dear to my heart.
 I am a cancer survivor and know all too well the impact that it has on everyone's lives.
 Our pets are no exception.
 Education, screening and treatment options make families stronger!
 I am lucky to share my life with a fantastic husband, two hilarious kids and a big mutt named JoJo, who keeps us all in line.